Bank Reconciliation requires a SQL Express or a SQL Server backend.

 Note: You can skip this step if you already have the software installed.

-Start Treasury Software (client) and from the Welcome New Users screen select the application you are using (ACH Universal, Bank Reconciliation or Positive Pay).
+Start Treasury Software (client) and from the Welcome New Users screen select Bank Reconciliation.

 If you are prompted to install SQL Client tools, please do so, and then restart the Wizard by selecting the 'Settings' tab then selecting 'Migrate to SQL Express, SQL Server'.